-"Alicia," He said hesitantly, causing me to roll my eyes.
-Alicia was one of the most sluttiest and bitchiest girls you could ever meet.
-For no reason, or at least unknown to me, she despised me.
-She loathed me almost as if I was the last girl in the world that could steal her most prized possession AKA her daddy's money.
+"Alicia," he said hesitantly, causing me to roll my eyes.
+I loathed Alicia.
+She was the bitchiest person I had ever met.
+And for some unknown reason, or at least unknown to me, she despised me.
 He texted her back quickly, then slipped his phone back into his pocket.

 "What'd she want?"